FlorianMold/blog/r/functions.md

 years <- 22
 hurricans <- 27

-lambda <- hurricans/years # 1.227 hurricans pro Jahr
+lambda <- hurricans/years # 1.227 hurricans per year

 # Returns 5 samples of how many hurricans can occur in one year.
 rpois(5, lambda)